 "I think with you that the life of a Husbandman of all others, is the most delectable.
 It is honorable—It is amusing—and with Judicious management, it is profitable.
 To see plants rise from the Earth and flourish by the superior skill, and bounty of the labouror fills a contemplative mind with ideas which are more easy to be conceived than expressed."

-The man who had defeated the most formidable military force on Earth at the time did not wish to be idolized as a military tactician or to hold the political power and authority of Dictator or even King, but saw himself as little more than a humble farmer, wishing to retire under "my own vine and my own fig tree."
+The man who had defeated the most formidable military force on Earth at the time did not wish to be idolized as a military tactician or to hold the political power and authority of Dictator or even King, but, despite appearances, saw himself as little more than a humble farmer, wishing to retire under "my own vine and my own fig tree."

 In the words of historian C. Richard, “although duty calls a virtuous man to war or to political office, he was supposed to prefer the quiet blessings of life on the farm to the wielding of power.”
 Washington seems to have been very conscious of the Cincinnatus connection and his reputation as a farmer-soldier.
 Metaphors abound: the name "George" derives from the ancient Greek 'georgos,' meaning "farmer."
 Washington was also the first president of the Society of the Cincinnati, an association of Revolutionary War Veterans.
 He called Mount Vernon his "villa," which in Italian means country residence.
-The intense desire to retreat from the stress of politics and public life for the simple joys of an income-producing homestead should be the farmer-soldier’s guiding philosophy.
+The intense desire to retreat from the stress of politics and public life for the joys of an income-producing homestead should be the farmer-soldier’s guiding philosophy.
 A farm and the wish to be attached to nature bestows purity that permits a man to escape from the vices and complexities of life.
 However, we must remember that the luxuries, pleasures and income produced from Washington's land were made possible by the never-ending, brutal toil of slavery.
 This too was something Washington had in common with his ancient Roman counterparts.
 The many country villas of the Roman world were also income producing agricultural concerns worked by large numbers of slaves, kept in check through violence.

-After one performed their duties as a soldier, they would expect to return home to resume their normal lives.
-For Washington and Cincinnatus, returning to their plows illustrates their strength of character: the return to the farm demonstrates that war has not changed them.
+After one performed his duties as a soldier, he would expect to return home to resume his normal lives.
+For Washington and Cincinnatus, returning to their country life illustrated their strength of character: the return to the farm demonstrates that war has not changed them.
 Historians agree that George Washington found solace in the replies from Lund, which he read avidly.
 Washington was unable to visit Mount Vernon during the Revolutionary War, except for a short stay in 1781 on his way to the final battle at Yorktown.
 He found his home in desperate need of repair.
 Both in Ancient Rome and Colonial America, soldiers who were also farmers might be away from their homes for years at a time on military campaign, and might return to find that their land and the income from it would not be maintained without them.

 Today, Veterans return home to create gardens and farms of their own, many for the first time.
 Numerous organizations that offer support to Veterans through therapeutic gardening, social horticulture and agricultural opportunities in organic farming and ranching are flourishing.
 Programs such as Gardens for Heroes, Veterans Healing Farms and the Farmer-Veteran Coalition all acknowledge that the hard work, service and self-sacrifice developed in the military lend themselves well to working on the land.